Code-Institute-Submissions/CI-project-four/README.md

 isolate issues and improve mobile responsiveness.
 - The app has been tested on various browsers, including Chrome, Firefox, Opera, and Safari.
 - The app was tested across many screen sizes, from very small to very large.
-- Some family members tested the app on their own devices and their recommendations, such as to individual recipe images, were taken on board.
+- Some family members tested the app on their own devices and their recommendations, such as to include individual recipe images, were taken on board.
 - It is displaying as intended across various devices and in different browsers.